UCaaS vs CCaaS: Which Is Best for Your Business?

-Contact center as a service (CCaaS) and unified communications as a service (UCaaS) are both cloud-based platforms with voice, video, and messaging capabilities.
-The main difference between UCaaS and CCaaS is who they serve.
-UCaaS integrates all business communications, allowing teams to work and collaborate seamlessly and remotely.
-In comparison, CCaaS provides an all-in-one communications channel for sales and customer support departments.
+Unified communications as a service (UCaaS) and contact center as a service (CCaaS) are cloud-based solutions with voice, video, and messaging capabilities.
+The difference between UCaaS and CCaaS is who they serve.
+UCaaS integrates all business communications, allowing a variety of teams to collaborate remotely, while CCaaS provides an all-in-one communications channel for sales and customer support departments.
 In this article, we explore the difference between UCaaS vs CCaaS to help you determine which is best for your business.

-- CCaaS: Better for companies that need robust customer service and sales tools to manage higher volumes of external calls, and a system that integrates with its customer relationship management (CRM) software
+- CCaaS: Best for companies requiring robust customer service and sales tools to manage high volumes of inbound and outbound calls

 UCaaS vs CCaaS at a Glance

-Any size company with dedicated customer and sales teams that needs call center capabilities
+Companies with dedicated support and sales teams that need call center capabilities

 When to Use UCaaS

-A unified communications, or UC platform’s main purpose is to provide various communication and collaboration methods in one tool.
-UCaaS is a good fit for companies wanting to replace their existing phone system with a voice-over-internet-protocol (VoIP) system that also has video and messaging capabilities.
+A unified communications solution provides various communication and collaboration features in one platform.
+It is a good fit for companies wanting to replace their on-premise phone system with a cloud-based voice-over-internet-protocol (VoIP) service with video and instant messaging capabilities.

 UCaaS plans typically cost less than CCaaS plans, albeit with fewer customer-centric features like contact center analytics.
 Plus, some UC platforms scale into full-service contact centers at higher plan tiers.
-For example, 8×8’s small business phone system plans start at a cost of $12 per user, but this cost jumps to $95 per user per month for its lowest-priced plan when combined with its contact center.
+For example, 8×8’s business phone system monthly plans start at $15 per user, but this cost jumps to $85 per user when combined with contact center features.

 When to Use CCaaS